lukasz-jakub-adamczuk/codemarker/README.md

 Next line one can be splitted with new empty line or not.
 This is completely your decision.
-+ correct answer starts with + character
++ correct answer
-- incorrect answer starts with - character
+- incorrect answer
 ```

 Question and answers will be truncated anyway and displayed and HTML.
 Any additional spaces will be ignored too.
 Keeping proposed format makes whole exam file more readable.
 Look on this awful example:
 ```
-            This question is indented, but it will be ignored by application +Answer can start directly after + character
+            This question is indented, but it will be ignored by application +Answer can start directly after + (plus) character
 + But with additional space looks much better
 -       Number of spaces doesn't matter again
 ```

-It's not mandatory to define answers.
-Question without answers will be marked as `incomplete`.
-Exactly the same will be when all available answers will be incorrect.
+It's not mandatory to define answers, but question without answers will be ignored.
+Parser expects question and answer, params optionally.
+Until params or answers will be found all rest is treated as one question.
+Example below has been prepared as question without answers and question without correct anwsers.
+Finally will be parsed as one multi-line question with no correct answer.
+System will mark it as `incomplete`.
 ```
 This question has no answers